kyduff/kyduff.github.io/reading.markdown

 permalink: /reading/
 ---

 Below is an incomplete list of the books I've read.
 From 2024, the books are in order of completion.
-Repeat titles indicate re-reads.
+Repeated titles indicate re-reads.
 I especially enjoyed the books with **bold** titles.

 # Up to 2023

 * **The Elements of Style** (Strunk & White)
 * **The Art of War**
 * **The Way of Zen**
+* **The Art of Doing Science and Engineering**
-* Dream Machine
+* The Dream Machine
 * The Importance of Being Earnest
 * Surreal Numbers
 * **Shoe Dog**